kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 - Use incremental build for dbt instead of building entire table
 - CI/CD pipelines for DAGs (Using Github Actions and Cloud Build Triggers)
 - Monitor Airflow instance health with Prometheus or Grafana
+- Explore usage of 3rd party tools such as Fivetran, Windsor.ai, Airbyte to manage data integration into BigQuery.
+(Current set up manages REST API calls and responses are placed into GCS buckets via steps in Airflow DAG)
 - Apache Kafka (if required) instead of Airflow (Self-hosted) for real-time data streaming and analytics.